-In the fog of her thoughts she was lost, the images of last nights events ever present in her memories.
+In the fog of her thoughts, she was lost, the images of last night’s events ever present in her memories.
 What should I do, who should I call? she asked the void of her house.
-The weight of her thoughts pressing down on her chest, making every breath difficult.
+The weight of her thoughts pressed down on her chest, making every breath difficult.

-We will go through a step by step process in getting through depression successfully.
+We will go through a step-by-step process to getting through depression successfully.

 1. Everyone has problems, the fact that you are living entails you have and will face challenges in life.
 How we deal with our problems is what sets us apart from each other.

-2. Admit a mistake has been made, which is affecting you, admit you have a problem which needs solution.
+2. Admit a mistake has been made, which is affecting you, and admit you have a problem that needs a solution.
 Accept the fact that you need help.
-This is an important step to solving the problems of depression.
-Some people find it hard admitting they need help with their problems in life.
+This is an important step in solving the problems of depression.
+Some people find it hard to admit they need help with their problems in life.
 A problem said is a problem half solved.

 3. Never let your present situation get to you badly.
-Avoid much regrets and blames, they only lead to more problems.
-There is no point in inflicting yourself with injuries or trying to hurt your self, the mistake has been made.
+Avoid many regrets and blames, they only lead to more problems.
+There is no point in inflicting yourself with injuries or trying to hurt yourself, the mistake has been made.

 No temptation has overtaken you that is not common to man.
-God is faithful and he will not let you be tempted beyond your strength, but with the temptation will also provide the way of escape that you may be able to endure it.
+God is faithful and he will not let you be tempted beyond your strength, but the temptation will also provide a way of escape that you may be able to endure it.
 1 Corinth 13.

 Obstacles are merely a call to strength, not to quit.

-5. Try writing these problems down, the way you feel about them, the way it has affected you.
+5. Try writing these problems down, the way you feel about them, and the way it has affected you.
 Writing is a form of expression.
-Most times things we can’t say, we express them in writing.
+Most times things we can’t say, express in writing.

 6. Find someone to talk to, it could be a relation, a friend, or maybe a shrink.
-Someone you can trust who would give you a listening ear, keep what you have told them a secrete and help proffer solutions.
-When you talk about your problems , you express your emotions.
+Someone you can trust who would give you a listening ear, keep what you have told them secrete and help proffer solutions.
+When you talk about your problems, you express your emotions.
 A problem said is a problem half solved.

-7. Follow the advise and instructions from those providing you with assistance, the good advise from those who have been through a similar situation as yours, could be helpful.
+7. Follow the advice and instructions from those providing you with assistance, good advice from those who have been through a similar situation as yours, could be helpful.

-8. Be around love ones, and those who would help lift your spirit.
+8. Be around loved ones and those who would help lift your spirit.
 Avoid negative thoughts and always be optimistic.
 Do things that make you happy, things that would take your mind off whatever is troubling you.

 9. Even when wounds are healed, the scars will always be there.
 They are to remind you of your mistakes and challenges, and your strong will in rising when you fall.
 What doesn’t kill you only makes you stronger.